0xPolygon/polygon-cli/doc/polycli_ulxly_deposit-claim.md

       --claim-address string                 The address that is receiving the bridged asset.
       --claim-index string                   The deposit count, or index to initiate a claim transaction for. (default "0") --claim-message                        Claim a message instead of an asset.
+      --claim-weth                           Claim a weth instead of an asset.
       --destination-network string           The network ID of the destination network. (default "1") --gas-limit uint                       The gas limit for the transaction. (default 300000) -h, --help                                 help for deposit-claim